hlavu/my-ssg/README.md

 -   Allows user to specify a URL to a `CSS stylesheet` or a language used in the created HTML files if they hope to
 -   If users' input is a folder, an `index.html` file will be generated automatically and linked to other generated HTML files.
 -   All generated HTML files will be stored in `./dist` folder which is created by default
--   If the input is a markdown file, all Markdown's `Heading1`, `Heading2`, `Link`, `inline code` and `horizontal rule` will be converted into their corresponding HTML element.
+-   If the input is a markdown file, all Markdown's feature will be converted into their corresponding HTML element.
+-   User can store all options with values in a `config.json` file for shorthand
+-   The tool supports static assets for images

 ## Options